JonathanWuz/Jonathan-Wu-s-Repository/_posts/2022-11-28-Variables-Assignments-Abstractions.md

 ---
 toc: true
 layout: post
-description: A minimal example of using markdown with fastpages.
+description: Notes on Variables, Assignments, and Abstractions
 categories: [markdown]
-title: Markdown File
+title: Variables, Assignments, and Abstractions
 ---

-## Variables,
+## Variables, Assignments, and Data Abstractions
 An abstraction inside a program that can hold a value

 ### Naming Variables